-Hives act as a skin condition, often causing pestering itching and swelling.
+Hives are a skin condition that causes itching and swelling.
 Urticaria, the scientific name for hives, defines the condition as any type of sudden occurrence of plaques or reddish bumps on the body’s surface.
 The condition usually occurs after an allergic outbreak.

 Basic Hive Information

 Hives become noticeable after the body releases blood plasma and histamine through its many blood vessels on the epidermis.
 Most always, hives have some color and texture that differs greatly from the person’s natural skin surface, making them easy to spot.
 Though, spotting the cause of a hives outbreak will not always serve as an easily identifiable task.

 General Causes of Hives